Hawzen/Twitgraph/README.md

     optional arguments:
-      -h, --help    show this help message and exit -d, --delete  Delete all information of a\an handle\s
+      -h, --help    show this help message and exit -d, --delete  Delete all information of a handle or more